Shadow Economies and Corruption All Over the World: What Do We Really Know?

 Date Written: September 2006

 Estimations of the size and development of the shadow economy for 145 countries, including developing, transition and highly developed OECD economies over the period 1999 to 2003 are presented.
-The average size of the shadow economy (as a percent of "official" GDP) in 2002/03 in 96 developing countries is 38.7%, in 25 transition countries 40.1%, in 21 OECD countries 16.3% and in 3 Communist countries 22.3%.
-An increased burden of taxation and social security contributions, combined with labor market regulation, are the driving forces of the shadow economy.
-Furthermore, the results show that the shadow economy reduces corruption in high-income countries, but increases corruption in low income countries.
+The average size of the shadow economy (as a percent of official GDP) in 2002/03 in 96 developing countries is 38.7%, in 25 transition countries 40.1%, in 21 OECD countries 16.3% and in 3 Communist countries 22.3%.
+An increased burden of taxation and social security contributions, combined with a labor market regulation are the driving forces of the shadow economy.
+Furthermore, the results show that the shadow economy reduces corruption in high income countries, but increases corruption in low income countries.
 Finally, the various estimation methods are discussed and critically evaluated.

-Keywords: shadow economy of 145 countries, tax burden, tax moral, quality of state institutions, regulation, DYMIMIC and other estimation methods
+Keywords: shadow economy of 145 countries, tax burden, tax morale, quality of state

 JEL Classification: O17, O5, D78, H2, H11, H26